article_14008.jpg

 Translating baby talk

-One of the most frustrating things about being a new parent is the time spent wondering what exactly Baby is trying to tell you when she cries.
-Later, when she cries a little less and babbles more, it can be frustrating (for both of you) when the words are so close, but aren’t quite there.
-There’s no way to translate exactly what Baby’s saying into language as we know it because she is still just learning to even think in those terms, but there are a few different strategies you can use to start to narrow down what she is trying to tell you.
+One of the most frustrating things about being a new parent is the time spent wondering what exactly Baby is trying to tell you when they cry.
+Later, when they cry a little less and babbles more, it can be frustrating (for both of you) when the words are so close, but aren’t quite there.
+There’s no way to translate exactly what Baby’s saying into language as we know it because they are still just learning to even think in those terms, but there are a few different strategies you can use to start to narrow down what they are trying to tell you.

 Dunstan baby language